thegedge/personal-site/_posts/dev/2018-06-30-building-gesh-starting-out.md

 category: dev
 tags: [rust]
 series: Building gesh
+published: false
 ---
 I recently decided I wanted to do two things: learn a new language, and build a shell.
 I settled on learning [Rust].
 This mini blog series will be a little about learning Rust and a little about building a shell.
 I've decided to call it [gesh].
-This will be the first post in a series of me building the shell, the learnings I
+This will be the first post in a series of me building the shell.

 ## What is a shell?

 [Wikipedia][shell] defines it as: